 Semester 1 Semester 2 Core Topics Electives (at least three) Resources, energy, and sustainability Using science to investigate energy sources.
 Carry out an investigation into the use of scientific knowledge to provide better use of energy.
-Apply scientific knowledge to facilitate understanding of the law of conservation of energy. karyotyping to predict the occurrence of genetic disorders.Effects of living in space on human health.
-Scientific literacy and working scientifically Workplace health and safety Communication and self-manage- ment Science for the workplace Resources, energy and sustainability Health and lifestyles Environments Discovery and change
+Apply scientific knowledge to facilitate understanding of the law of conservation of energy.
+Health and Lifestyles Genetics and heredity Using scientific knowledge such as karyotyping to predict the occurrence of genetic disorders.
+Effects of living in space on human health.
+Science for the workplace Resources, energy and sustainability Health and lifestyles Environments Discovery and change